Spider Mites on Houseplants: How to Spot and Get Rid of Them

 Why they spread fast

 Spider mites thrive in warm, dry conditions, exactly what most heated or air-conditioned homes provide.
-A female can lay dozens of eggs, and a population can explode within a week or two.
-They also move easily from plant to plant.
+A female can lay dozens of eggs, and in warm conditions an egg can reach breeding age in under a week, so a population can explode within a fortnight.
+They also move easily from plant to plant on touching leaves, on your hands, and on air currents.

 How to get rid of them

 2. Rinse the plant.
-Take it to a sink or shower and spray the leaves thoroughly, especially the undersides.
-This physically removes a large share of the mites and webbing.
+Take it to a sink or shower and spray the leaves thoroughly, especially the undersides, with room-temperature water.
+This physically removes a large share of the mites, eggs, and webbing, and it is the single most effective first step.

-5. Wipe down the area where the plant sat, in case mites or eggs were left behind.
+6. Wipe down the area where the plant sat, including the windowsill, saucer, and nearby shelf, in case mites or eggs were left behind.

 Prevent them coming back

-- Inspect new plants before bringing them home, and keep them separate for a couple of weeks.
+- Inspect new plants before bringing them home, and keep them separate for two to three weeks before adding them to the collection.

 - Check your plants regularly.
-A quick look at the leaf undersides once a week catches problems early.
+A quick look at the leaf undersides once a week catches problems while they are still light and easy to clear.